 Mr. Deputy Speaker, Sir, let me commend my Cabinet colleagues for being very fair.
-This is because a question had also arisen: "Why are you providing for the Deputy Prime Ministers and not Cabinet colleagues, taking into account that in the next Parliament Cabinet Ministers will not come from Parliament but outside?"
+This is because a question had also arisen: "Why are you providing for the Deputy Prime Minister and not Cabinet colleagues, taking into account that in the next Parliament Cabinet Ministers will not come from Parliament but outside?"

-In the next Parliament, Cabinet Ministers will not come from Parliament but they will come from outside.
 So let me very sincerely thank my Cabinet colleagues for that sacrifice.
 This has happened because of the large number.
 If we had five, six or ten, probably we could have considered it but at 44 this could have taken a lot of resources of this country.